-With the assistance of the provincial department of Cooperative Governance, Human Settlement and Traditional Affairs, well over 700 RDP housing units were allocated during the 2017/18 financial year.
-Whilst a total of 300 housing units have been allocated to Greater Giyani Municipality for implementation during 2018/19 financial year.
+With the assistance of the Provincial Department of Cooperative Governance, Human Settlement and Traditional Affairs, over 300 RDP housing units were allocated during the 2018/19 financial year.
+Whilst a total of 300 housing units have been allocated to Greater Giyani Municipality for implementation during the 2019/20 financial year.

-With all these allocations, we are not ignorant of the huge housing back log that still confront us.
+With all these allocations, we are not ignorant of the huge housing backlog that still confronts us.
 This only reflects the reality of the growing number of our people in need of affordable housing.